Lung, Primary Malignancies

 - Extensive disease: beyond ipsilateral hemithorax (stages IIIB and IV), which may include malignant pleural or pericardial effusion or hematogenous metastases (stage IV)

-- Most commonly metastasize to lymph nodes (pulmonary, mediastinal), then liver, adrenal glands, bones, brain
+- Most commonly metastasize to lymph nodes (pulmonary, mediastinal) and then liver, adrenal glands, bones, brain

 Epidemiology

-- Usual age of diagnosis: between 65 and 74 years; peak at 70 years
+- Average age of diagnosis: 70 years old

 Etiology and Pathophysiology